printdeal/printdeal-api-rst-docs/docs/Orders/Creating_order/Addresses.rst

 =========
 Country Validation - Please check our website for updated valid country to ship order.

-Valid country code to place an order - NL, BE, DE, FR, LU, DK, GB, IT, AT, ES, FI, SE
+Valid country codes to place an order - NL, BE, DE, FR, LU, DK, GB, IT, AT, ES, FI, SE

 Addresses are communicated as objects, they have the following setup: